Guides

 - Show small examples and reference key files with

-- Decompose complex standards into smaller rules
+@path/to/file - Decompose complex standards into smaller rules

 - Iterate based on AI performance and review feedback